EnterpriseDB/repmgr/README.md

 By default, `pg_basebackup` performs a checkpoint before beginning the backup process.
 However, a normal checkpoint may take some time to complete;
-a fast checkpoint can be forced with `repmgr`'s  `-c/--fast-checkpoint` option.
-This may impact performance of the server being cloned from so should be used with care.
+a fast checkpoint can be forced with the `-c/--fast-checkpoint` option.
+However this may impact performance of the server being cloned from so should be used with care.

 Further options can be passed to the `pg_basebackup` utility via